CryptoDinh/botasaurus/docs/docs/what-is-botasaurus.md

        # Your scraping logic here
    ```

-These options provide flexibility in how you handle the output of your scraping tasks with Botasaurus.
+These options provide flexibility in how you handle the output of your scraping tasks with flute.

 ### How to Run Drivers Asynchronously from the Main Process?